Esri/arcgis-runtime-samples-android/java/integrated-windows-authentication/README.md

 ## How it works

 1. The `AuthenticationManager` object is configured with a challenge handler that will prompt for a Windows login (username, password, and domain) if a secure resource is encountered.
-2. When a search for portal items is performed against an IWA-secured portal, the challenge handler creates an `ArcGISNetworkCredential` object from the information entered by the user.
+2. When a search for portal items is performed against an IWA-secured portal, the challenge handler creates an `UserCredential` object from the information entered by the user.
-3. If the user authenticates, the search returns a list of web maps (`ArcGISPortalItem`) and the user can select one to display as a `Map`.
+3. If the user authenticates, the search returns a list of web maps (`PortalItem`) and the user can select one to display as a `Map`.
 4. On some platforms, the current Windows account is used by default and a login prompt will not be shown if it can authenticate successfully.

 ## Relevant API

 * UserCredential
-* ArcGISPortal
+* Portal
 * AuthenticationManager

 ## About the data